 So if you have these stupid, insensitive, dopey signs hanging in your place of business, take them down and replace them with positive, considerate, happy, upbeat and cheerful signs that say things like, “We (heart) our customers” and “We appreciate your business.”
 Yes, it may sound trite, campy and clichéd.
 But there’s still a place in this world for positive, nice comments that show gratitude.
 As a customer, I want you to feel grateful for my business.
 As a business owner, we should all feel that way about our customers.
 And those idiotic signs are not helping.

-Join writer and small business owner Gene Marks each Wednesday on the Small Biz Ahead podcast.
-You can submit a question for Gene to answer on the podcast.
+Join writer and small business owner Gene Marks weekly on the Small Biz Ahead podcast.